For students entering in August

 Orientation sessions for first-year, fall-entry students are day-and-a-half programs held in June and July.

-The online registration system for the New Vols Experience: Orientation will open January 15, 2016.
+The online registration system for the New Vols Experience: Orientation is now open!

 In early January, admitted students received a mailer from our office containing everything you need to know to prepare for the New Vols Experience: Orientation this summer.
 This publication contains valuable information on next steps after you’re admitted.